DaPraxis/DaPraxis.github.io/_portfolio/CNN-Semantic-Segmentation.md

   Our task is simpily a **binary semantic segmentation task**, which classifies flower and its background.

 # Implementation
+Jump to [model Fine-tuning](##Fine-tuning-Model) first to see Transfer Learning implementation and results
 ## Utility Code
 ### Helper Functions
 ```ruby